greg-raven/Uncommon-Sense/_drafts/all.md

 There can be no prescription old enough to supersede the Law of Nature and the grant of God Almighty, who has given to all men a natural right to be free, and they have it ordinarily in their power to make themselves so, if they please.
 James Otis

-… [I]n all countries where personal freedom is valued, however much each individual may rely on legal redress, the right of each to carry arms — and these the best and the sharpest — for his own protection in case of extremity, is a right of nature indelible and irrepressible, and the more it is sought to be repressed the more it will recur.
+...
+[I]n all countries where personal freedom is valued, however much each individual may rely on legal redress, the right of each to carry arms --- and these the best and the sharpest --- for his own protection in case of extremity, is a right of nature indelible and irrepressible, and the more it is sought to be repressed the more it will recur.
 James Paterson

 Toward no crimes have men shown themselves so cold-bloodedly cruel as in punishing differences of opinion.
 James Russell Lowell

-Please explain to us why ‘Pride Month’ is cause for celebration?
-Are we celebrating individuals who are ‘brave’ enough to act in a manner contrary to God’s law?
+Please explain to us why 'Pride Month' is cause for celebration?
+Are we celebrating individuals who are 'brave' enough to act in a manner contrary to God's law?
 Are we celebrating that God gave them up to dishonorable passions, to a debased mind to do what ought not to be done?
-So are we suppose to lend our approval to those who have the ‘guts’ to not only live in a way contrary to what God has intended, to break the laws of nature, to mutilate the body of a confused child dragged along by a parent starved for social media attention and more?
-Ask yourself, does our Creator celebrate ‘Pride Month?’
+So are we suppose to lend our approval to those who have the 'guts' to not only live in a way contrary to what God has intended, to break the laws of nature, to mutilate the body of a confused child dragged along by a parent starved for social media attention and more?
+Ask yourself, does our Creator celebrate 'Pride Month?'
 Is this of God?
 No it is not.
-Now, I’m going to be kind, fair and respectful to all who deserve to be treated as such, but I refuse to join in a month of people celebrating that which is contrary to our absolute moral law to which we all are bound, and will all one day give an account of our lives to the Law Giver Himself.
-Now, that is a very sobering realization to those who have been saved, but to unbelievers, all that matters is themselves; and because they live in the flesh, they CAN’T submit to God’s law.
+Now, I'm going to be kind, fair and respectful to all who deserve to be treated as such, but I refuse to join in a month of people celebrating that which is contrary to our absolute moral law to which we all are bound, and will all one day give an account of our lives to the Law Giver Himself.
+Now, that is a very sobering realization to those who have been saved, but to unbelievers, all that matters is themselves; and because they live in the flesh, they CAN'T submit to God's law.
 To my fellow Christian brothers and sisters, let us hold fast to our faith, so that we are not misled and we finish our race strong when God calls us home.
 James S. Robinson

 It is a general maxim that all governments find a use for as much money as they can raise.
-Indeed, they have commonly demands for more … I take this as a settled truth, that they will all spend as much as their revenue; that is, will live up to their income.
+Indeed, they have commonly demands for more ...
+I take this as a settled truth, that they will all spend as much as their revenue; that is, will live up to their income.
 James Smith

-Before the creation of the welfare state, immigrants who came to this country were for the most part attracted by America’s reputation as a land of freedom and opportunity.
+Before the creation of the welfare state, immigrants who came to this country were for the most part attracted by America's reputation as a land of freedom and opportunity.
 Laws and customs that then prevailed required immigrants to carve out their individual destinies by their own labor, perseverance, intelligence, and determination.
 James Thornton

 Every attempt to gag the free expression of thought is an unsocial act against society.
 That is why judges and juries who try to enforce such laws make themselves ridiculous.
 Jay Fox